top of page

 Second Pass

 The next level pass was focused on creating more distinct environments.
 I came up with the idea of each level being themed on a type of room, such as a library or nursery.
-The main levels each have a puzzle as the central objective, requiring exploration and engagement with the monster to find all their components.
+The main levels each have a puzzle as the central objective, requiring exploration and engagement with the monster to find all of their components.

 The Library